-“She stabbed him thrice in the back and several times on his private part, that was the sad story all over social media on Saturday .
-Some tagged it a crime of passion while some women came to her defence , but I won’t support such irresponsible act just because the culprit has the “W” tag.
+Three years ago there was a popular case of a lawyer who stabbed her husband thrice in the back and several times on his private part.
+Some tagged it a crime of passion while some women came to her defense , but I won’t support such irresponsible act, just because the culprit has the “W” tag.
 No justification for violence of any kind!!!!

 Here are signs you are in an abusive relationship and why you need to walk away ;